nick-otter/nick-otter.github.io/_posts/2022-10-02-DiRT, DORA, Thin and Fat platform - Minimal takeaways from DevOps Days London 2022.md

 * Platform repos are completely open to Dev, innersource mentality - dev can PR immediate changes they need if there is too much of a backlog of work.
 * Understand Thin platform team or Fat platform team.

-# Issues with embedded DevOps
+# Issues with Embedded DevOps
 * Dedicated DevOps per Dev team creates Siloing without tribal knowledge unifying all DevOps individuals embedded in Dev teams.

 # DevOps transfomations